autofilltech/a-team-brewery/README.md

 # Welcome to the Autofill frontend assignment!

 Congratulations on coming so far!
 We are excited about you, and we hope you are too ;) The assignment allows Autofill to evaluate your technical skills as a front-end developer.

 To complete the assessment:

 - create a branch using the name format [your-name]-brewery-assessment
 - complete the tasks listed below
-- Inform us by email when you accomplish the assignment, and we will schedule a technical interview as the next step after the assignment.
+- When you accomplish the assignment, inform Ilsa by [email](ilse@autofilltech.com).
+We will schedule a technical interview after the assignment.
 -

 ## Notes